Financial Assistance

 Fellowships are obtained from foundation grants, private industry, or individual donors.
 Donors of fellowship funds sometimes place restrictions on the use of the funds as well as on the amount of awards.

 Research assistantships are obtained primarily from grant and contract funds awarded to various faculty in the school.
 University-funded assistantships may be available for students who have sufficient experience to contribute to one or more ongoing research or academic programs.
-Assistantships awarded by the Nicholas School do not carry any sort of tuition waiver or stipend.
+Research assistantships awarded at the university level are extremely limited, typically awarded only to doctoral students and therefore, should not be relied upon by MEM and MF students as a source of financial support.
+Assistantships awarded by the Nicholas School pay a salary and do not carry any sort of tuition waiver or stipend.

 Pursuant to the Tax Reform Act of 1986, students performing any services (whether degree-related or not) required by their scholarship, fellowship, or assistantship must have income taxes withheld.
 However, if the student anticipates no tax liability at the end of the calendar year, they can note “exempt” on the state and federal withholding forms and no taxes will be withheld.
 Income tax information is reported to the student by the university in January.